Popular Football Betting Markets Explained — How They Work

 Over/Under X Goals

 The Over/Under football betting markets enable punters to bet on there being over or under a particular number of goals in a game, without needing to be specific about the scoreline.
-The most popular line is “Over/Under 2.5 goals” — but there’s also 1.5, 3.5 and so on.
+The most popular market is “Over/Under 2.5 goals” — but there’s also 1.5, 3.5 and so on.

 Now imagine you place a bet on “Under 2.5 goals” in the match between Everton and Leicester.
 In this market the scorelines of 0-0, 1-0, 0-1, 1-1, 2-0, and 0-2 are all winning outcomes (as they each have less than 2.5 goals).
 For any other outcome the bet loses — it’s as simple as that.